 Click Ctrl+Alt+Del to open the task manager.
 This action displays all the running apps and the amount of CPU, RAM, and Network they are consuming.

 To close them, you need to right-click on the app then select “end task” from the consequential drop-down menu.
+Once you free up the RAM, you should also consider allocating more RAM to Fortnite to further boost performance.

 Adjust Your Windows Settings